 The general rule is that a party is bound by all the terms set out in a contractual document if they have signed it.
 This applies whether or not they have read the terms or understood them.
-The exceptions to the general rule are mistakes as to the nature of the document and false statements (see: "Consent", above).
+The exceptions to the general rule are mistakes as to the nature of the document and false statements (see “Consent”, above).

-A "collateral contract" is a separate contract which exists alongside the main contract.
+A “collateral contract” is a separate contract that exists alongside the main contract.
 Generally, where a contract is in writing, the written terms of that agreement form the basis of the contract.
 In addition, where statements have been made and intended as a promise, and intended to induce the main contract, a collateral contract will be held to exist.